CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/Labs/Lab14.md

     ![](../Images/l14t4p4.png)

-## Task 5: Add code to detect language
+### Task 5: Add code to detect language

-Now that you have created a client for the API, let's use it to detect the language in which each review is written.
+In this task, you’ll extend the application to use the Text Analytics client to detect the language of each review document and display the identified language in the output.

 1. In the code editor, find the comment **Get language**.
 Then add the code necessary to detect the language in each review document: